COR Certification Canada: All Provinces

 If you have a small team (no more than 10 employees in Alberta), you may qualify for SECOR (Small Employer COR), which is a streamlined version of COR with a simpler audit process.
 SECOR-certified employers are also eligible for PIR refunds in Alberta.

 Wherever you are in this process, Safety Evolution can help.
 We build audit-ready safety programs for contractors every week.
 From gap analysis to documentation to audit prep, we handle the heavy lifting so you can focus on running your crew.
-Book your free safety assessment and get a 30-minute consultation plus a 90-day action plan, free of charge.
+Safety Evolution can check your current program and flag exactly what needs to be fixed before your next COR audit.

 Looking for COR certification details for a specific province?
 We have detailed guides for Alberta and British Columbia, with more provinces coming soon.